-In this article, you’ll learn how to create a blog post page with PageFly so you can have more control over the layout and design of your blog.
+In this article, you’ll learn how to create a Shopify blog post with PageFly so you can have more control over the layout and design of your blog.

-Before going to know how to create a blog post page, this video tutorial will help you to have a clear view on how to create a blog post page:
+Before going to know how to create a blog post page, this video tutorial will help you to have a clear view of how to create a blog post page:

 There are 2 ways to create a PageFly blog post page:

-In the PageFly dashboard, choose the Blog Post Pages on Pages tab and click on the Create a blank page button on the right screen to start building your page from scratch.
+In the PageFly dashboard, head to the Pages tab > Click on the Create blank page button on the right sidebar to start building your page from scratch > Select Blog post.

-From the Blog Post Dashboard, hit the Create from a template button.
-The Template Library is opened, where you can pick a suitable PageFly template for your Blog Post page.
-Click Select Template after you have chosen one.
+From the Pages Dashboard, hit the Create from template button > Choose Blog post.
+Once the Template Library is opened, you can pick a suitable PageFly template for your Blog Post page.
+Click Select after you have chosen one.

 You can add more blog posts in Shopify assigned to different Shopify blogs.
 You can add to your PageFly blog page with these blog posts.